-MSW's STUDENT COMMITMENT CONTRACT
+MSW STUDENT COMMITMENT CONTRACT

 It is expected that once a student is accepted into the MSW program, academic requirements and standards will be maintained.
 As a professional program, social work expects students to progress toward a professional level of performance.
 The MSW degree is reserved for students who have demonstrated that level of competence.
 In addition to mastering a body of knowledge, a social worker must possess professional attitudes, skills, values, and ethics.
-Academic performance in the program includes classroom performance, class attendance, ethical behavior, communication skills, and psychological well-being sufficient to maintain positive and constructive relationships with client Continual evaluation of the student includes not only periodic objective evaluations, such as grades and performance in field placements, but also professional faculty appraisal of the student's progress and potential.
+Academic performance in the program includes classroom and field performance, attendance, ethical behavior, communication skills, and psychological well-being sufficient to maintain positive and constructive relationships with peers, faculty, field supervisors and staff, and clients.
+A continual evaluation of the student includes not only periodic objective evaluations, such as grades and performance in field placements, but also professional faculty appraisal of the student's progress and potential.
 Continuation in the program is contingent upon positive ongoing faculty evaluation of the student's grades, professional attributes, and performance in real or simulated professional situations.
-A student may be suspended or terminated from the program for deficiencies in grades or violation of the Professional Standards as indicated below.
-The list below contains professional standards with areas of concern which may indicate that a student is unable or unwilling to follow the NASW Code of Ethics and/or standards set forth by the social work program.
-The list has been adapted (with permission) form standards developed by Lock Haven University after careful review and revision by Marshall University faculty, students, and Advisory Board members.
-It is not intended to be all-inclusive and may be amended by faculty.
+A student may be placed on a performance improvement plan, suspended, or terminated from the program for deficiencies in grades or violation of the Professional Expectations as indicated below.
+The list below contains professional expectations with areas of concern which may indicate that a student is unable or unwilling to follow the NASW Code of Ethics and/or standards set forth by the social work program.